 Mental Models are steriods for this process – they help us think smarter and faster.

-Mental Models: The Best Way to Make Intelligent Decisions
+Excerpt from Mental Models: The Best Way to Make Intelligent Decisions

 A mental model is simply a representation of how something works.
 We cannot keep all of the details of the world in our brains, so we use models to simplify the complex into understandable and organizable chunks.